How MONEY could be so that it SERVES US

 The reason that we can have a just and sustainable abundance is that every freely entered into honest exchange facilitated with money makes both parties to the exchange better off.
 In the aggregate we should all be increasingly better off.
 The better off, i.e. the surplus, the profit, is a function of our human nature.
 Money makes everything with a price comparable so that we can decide what to exchange what we have done (goods and services) - represented by our money - for what the other has done - represented by their money.
 Since the goods or services are exchanged with money the increase in value that results from exchange needs to be represented by a concomitant increase in the money supply.
 If we are all to be increasingly better off then we will need to receive more money based on our overall productivity and the surplus generated by exchange.

 In the current system in which about half the prices we pay for things is attributable to interest and taxes the surplus is going to the owners of the banks and the government.
 Interest automatically transfers the wealth from those of us who pay more interest than we receive to those who receive more interest than they pay.
 Our reality, this system that is decimating the middle class and destroying the planet, is a result of interest and taxes.
-Interest is mathematical, it is not based on reality, it has no regard for what happens in your life or business or the economy.
+Interest bearing loans are mathematical, they are not based on reality, they have no regard for what happens in your life or business or the economy.
 As a result we are all doing whatever is necessary to pay the interest.
 We live in existential fear of not having the money to live and so we do whatever is necessary to have the money we need.
 It is increasingly difficult to do something that you love that will also provide for your need for money, and it is only when we are deciding together what to fund that we will discover together our true nature, and realize that we can create a just and sustainable abundance for all of us, each and every one of us.